 The technique used by layered protocols in which a layer adds header information to the protocol data unit (PDU) from the layer above.
-As an example, in Internet terminology, a packet would contain a header from the physical layer, followed by a header from the network layer (IP), followed by a header from the transport layer (TCP), followed by the application protocol data.
-[Source: RFC1208]
+For example, in Internet terminology, a packet would contain a header from the physical layer, followed by a header from the datalink layer (e.g. Ethernet), followed by a header from the network layer (IP), followed by a header from the transport layer (e.g. TCP), followed by the application protocol data.